DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

 For example we saw that a Primary course is very similar to Primary with special educational needs, but the latter needs some extra supporting text.

-Some users made their courses generic to use templates whereas others noted that they wouldn’t use templates without the ability to tweak – instead opting for the ‘Custom course’ every time.
+Some users made their courses generic to use templates whereas others noted that they would not use templates without the ability to tweak – instead opting for the ‘Custom course’ every time.
 Users said they need ‘elements of templates’, or to ‘pick and choose’.

 Without changes we risk making it easy for providers to not communicate the differences between their courses.